 They have seven different options, including their one-hour cruise of Elliot Bay and the Seattle Harbor where you’ll enjoy a fully narrated trip, amazing views of the Seattle skyline, and on clear days, of Mount Rainier.

 A cruise with Argosy is actually included in the Seattle CityPass if you choose to go that route.

 The Washington Park Arboretum is definitely one of the most beautiful Seattle attractions to visit.
 It’s my go-to choice for a quiet afternoon.

 This scenic park has miles upon miles of trails and is a living collection of plants.
 It’s a prime example of why Seattle is known as the Emerald City and a lovely place to spend a few hours.

 Spring is a very popular time to visit the park thanks to the azaleas that are in bloom.
 Come here in the fall and you’ll see Japanese maples and strawberry trees, creating a vibrant tapestry of colors.

-The arboretum is open daily from dawn to dusk and is totally free to visit.
+The arboretum is open daily from dawn to dusk and is one of the best free places to visit in Seattle.
 They also have several different tours and classes as well as options for birding and boating.
 Check their website for all the details.